James Toseland Net Worth 2024

 11 0 0 0 0 59

 James Michael Toseland (born 5 October 1980)[1] is an English former motorcycle racer and vocalist of his own rock band named Toseland.
-For 2020, he is team-manager of Wepol Racing with riders in World Supersport and Supersport 300.[2]
+For 2020, he was team-manager of Wepol Racing with riders in World Supersport and Supersport 300,[2] and is a television motorcycle racing commentator.[3]

-Toseland was the 2007 World Superbike Champion on a Ten Kate Honda,[3] and also won the 2004 Superbike World Championship on a Ducati.
+Toseland was the World Superbike Champion for 2007 on a Honda Fireblade prepared by Ten Kate,[4] and also won the Superbike World Championship for 2004 on a Ducati.
 He is one of only two men, the other being Troy Corser, to have won the World Superbike Championship for two different manufacturers.
-On 9 September 2011 he officially retired from professional motorsport due to a wrist injury sustained in March 2011 at an official World Superbike Championship testing session at Motorland Aragon, Spain.[4]
+On 9 September 2011 he officially retired from professional motorsport due to a wrist injury sustained in March 2011 at an official World Superbike Championship testing session at Motorland Aragon, Spain.[5]
+He underwent further surgery in the US during 2023 to restore some movement and reduce pain.[6]

-Aside from racing, Toseland is a pianist (reaching Grade 6) and singer-songwriter performs with his Toseland band performing across the world.
+Aside from racing, Toseland is a pianist (reaching Grade 6) and singer-songwriter who performs with his Toseland band around the world.
 He has also performed alongside Ray Stubbs for the BBC's Sport Relief and played a piano set at the BBC Sports Personality of the Year awards in 2007.

 Early life and education